Stephen Norman: Death

 In late August 1946, shortly after arriving in Washington, he learned that his family had been exterminated in the Holocaust.
 Norman had reestablished contact with his old nanny in Vienna who informed him of what happened.
 Norman became deeply depressed over the fate of his family and his inability to help the Jewish people "languishing" in the European camps.
 He subsequently committed suicide by jumping to his death from the Massachusetts Avenue Bridge in Washington, D.C., November 26, 1946.
-Norman was buried by the Jewish Agency in Washington, D.C. in an unmarked grave in the Adas Israel synagogue, toward the rear of the cemetery, along a fence as was traditional for suicides.
-A congregant had given us his personal gravesite for Norman.
+Norman was buried by the Jewish Agency in Washington, D.C., in an unmarked grave in the Adas Israel synagogue, toward the rear of the cemetery, along a fence as was traditional for suicides.
+A congregant had given his personal gravesite for Norman.
 His tombstone was donated, a few years later, from funds raised by Adas Israel Congregation by members who were ashamed the Jewish Agency did not even provide him a tombstone.
 It read simply, 'Stephen Theodore Norman, Captain Royal Artillery British Army, Grandson of Theodor Herzl, April 21, 1918 − November 26, 1946'.